the-t-in-rtf/gpii-couch-cushion-OLD/docs/relationships.md

 # Looking up records

-In order to present a seamless set of records, we need to retrieve the full document content for all related parties.
+In order to present a seamless set of records, we need to retrieve the full document content for all related records.

 ## Looking up individual records